Savoy Truffle: Cover versions and remixes

 Ella Fitzgerald covered "Savoy Truffle" on her 1969 album Ella, produced by Richard Perry.
 Jayson Greene of Pitchfork cites her "jazzy spin" on the track as an example of how Harrison's songwriting appealed to soul and jazz artists and invited fresh interpretations.
 In 1970, Terry Manning included the song on his album Home Sweet Home.
 The recording features Robert Moog on synthesizer and has been described by PopMatters as "long, freaked out" and "sublimely excessive".

 Phish included "Savoy Truffle" in their performance of The Beatles on Halloween 1994, which was released in 2002 as Live Phish Volume 13.
 The song was They Might Be Giants' contribution to the 2003 compilation Songs from the Material World: A Tribute to George Harrison.

+They Might Be Giants composed and performed a more calmer, hypnotic rendition of the song for the 2003 multi-artist tribute album Songs from the Material World: A Tribute to George Harrison.

 Along with a sample of the Beatles' "Glass Onion", the song was mashed with Jay-Z's "Encore" for a track on Danger Mouse's The Grey Album in 2004, creating what Spin magazine's reviewer termed a "psychedelic Stax jam".
 For the Beatles' 2006 remix album Love, the track's horn parts were mixed into "Drive My Car".
 Dhani Harrison performed "Savoy Truffle" at the George Fest tribute concert, held at the Fonda Theatre in Los Angeles on 28 September 2014.